 Being a foster parent is a big commitment and takes a good amount of time each day, but the reward of helping a rescued cat find a loving home is worth the work.
 You should expect to:

-• a big part of the socialization process is spending time with your cat and giving them toys to allow them to play on their own.
+- spend time with your cat and giving them toys to allow them to play on their own.
+These are big parts of the socialization process.

-If you are interested in fostering or volunteering, please call us at 303-532-5521, leave us your name, number and that you would like to speak to us about fostering.
-You can also complete a volunteer/foster application and email it to info@forgottenfelinesdenver.org.
+If you are interested in fostering or volunteering, please email [email protected].
+You can also complete a volunteer application and foster addendum.

 Are you Fostering a Scaredy Cat?

 The first eight weeks of a kitten’s life are very important for socialization with people.
 If these kittens are caught and socialized during this initial time in their lives, they can usually be tamed, but they still may be shy.
-It could also be that a kitten or cat was raised in a single environment and has not had to deal with adapting to different one.
-Regardless if the cat/kitten finds itself in new surroundings, it will take time for it to adapt.
+Additionally, cats or kittens might have been raised in a single environment, and have not had to deal with adapting to a different one.
+No matter what, if the cat/kitten finds itself in new surroundings, it will take time for it to adapt.

 Download Tips on Training your Scaredy Cat.